 Senior Counsel to the Inquiry is Laura Dunlop QC who is supported by three Junior Counsel, Euan Mackenzie, Advocate, Nick Gardiner, Advocate and Jane Patrick, Advocate.
 Their role is strictly impartial and is to assist Lord Penrose in the Inquiry’s investigation of the facts, to present the evidence to the Inquiry and to provide advice on questions of law and evidence.

-The Solicitor to the Inquiry is Douglas Tullis, who is assisted by the Deputy Solicitor Louyse McConnell-Trevillion.
-They are responsible for controlling the investigations, gathering evidence and providing advice in relation to procedural matters.
+The Solicitor to the Inquiry is Andrea Summers.
+Douglas Tullis retired in December 2013.
+Andrea is responsible for controlling the investigations, gathering evidence and providing advice in relation to procedural matters.

 The Secretary to the Inquiry is Maria McCann, who is responsible for all of the organisation and administration of the Inquiry, for managing the administrative staff of the Inquiry and for responding to queries from those with an interest and the Deputy Secretary is Sarah Noble.

 Lord Penrose has appointed Professor Oliver James as Medical Assessor in terms of section 11 of the Inquiries Act 2005.
 His role is principal adviser to the Inquiry on medical matters.
 Professor James stepped down as Head of the Medical School and Pro-Vice Chancellor at the University of Newcastle in 2009 and is a former Senior Vice President of the Royal College of Physicians (London).

 2.5 When will the Inquiry report be published?